-&lt;sup>102 By virtue of section 52(4)(a) the sheriff must specify in the order the prints and samples that the order authorises the constable to take from the child but these need not be the same prints and samples sought in the application.
+&lt;sup>109 By virtue of section 52(4)(a) the sheriff must specify in the order the prints and samples that the order authorises the constable to take from the child but these need not be the same prints and samples sought in the application.

-&lt;sup>103 The default position is for the period to be no more than 7 days but the sheriff may specify a longer period - see section 52(4)(b).

-174. Section 54 makes provision about this.
-Dental impressions may only be taken by a registered dentist, while other intimate samples may be taken either by a doctor, a nurse or a person who is a member of another health care profession or a person of a type prescribed by the Scottish Ministers.

-175. Where the sheriff makes an order authorising the taking of prints and samples, the constable must give notice of it, and a copy of it, to the child and a parent of the child (if the constable is able to do).
+- 188. As well as authorising the taking of prints and samples, the order must also specify the prints and samples that may be taken from the child, and must also specify a time period within which the samples must take them.
+In addition, it authorises taking steps in relation to the prints and samples, which would include comparing fingerprints with a fingerprint database and analysing DNA samples.
+The order also authorises the removal of the child to and the keeping of the child in a place at which prints and samples are to be taken. - 189.
+The order may also require a person, such as a parent, to produce the child to the constable so that prints and samples can be taken (see section 52(6)). - 190.
+The order does not specify that it is the constable who is to take the prints and samples.
+Intimate samples, for instance, the taking of which may be authorised by an order under section 52, cannot be taken by a constable and can only be taken by medical professionals. - 191.
+Section 54 makes provision about this.
+Dental impressions may only be taken by a registered dentist, while other intimate samples may be taken either by a doctor, a nurse or a person who is a member of another health care profession or a person of a type prescribed by the Scottish Ministers. - 192.
+Where the sheriff makes an order authorising the taking of prints and samples, the constable must give notice of it, and a copy of it, to the child and a parent of the child (if the constable is able to do).
 The child must also be provided with an explanation of the order in a way that the child will be able to understand.
-106
+113